Swine523/Automatidata-Project---Regression-Model/README.md

-# Automatidata-Project---Regression-Model
+# New York City TLC Project

-End to end project using regression model
+This is an end to end Data Science project using PACE strategy (Plan, Analyse, Construct, Execute).